geotrev/sri-lock/README.md

 ## Create a config

 Create a `paopu.config.json` at the root of your project.
 Then create a simple configuration describing your package.
-We'll use the example from above:
+We'll use the example tag from above:

 ```json
 {